Ascension Island Parsley Fern Facts

 Ascension Island Parsley Fern Distribution, Habitat, and Ecology

-Firstly, as its very name implies, the amazing Ascension Island Parsley Fern has an extremely restricted natural habitat range.
-Furthermore, this same range easily qualifies as an especially inhospitable one for any species.
-Most notably, as the common name implies, the small fern evolved as solely native to Ascension Island, situated 1,000 mi (1,600 km) from the coast of Africa.
+Most unfortunately for this wonder of Nature, as its very name implies, the amazing Ascension Island Parsley Fern has an extremely restricted natural habitat range.
+This same range, furthermore, easily qualifies as an especially inhospitable one for any species.

-Furthermore, the very nature of its environment makes one wonder how it ever evolved in the area to begin with.
 To date, the only known specimens in the wild live on the steep, rocky and rather harsh slopes of Green Mountain.
 For the time being, the remarkable little fern does not appear to live anywhere else in the world.
 This makes its situation impossibly perilous.

-Like most other ferns, the wonderful Ascension Island Parsley Fern also propagates via spores it releases.
-However, the remaining wild specimens inhabit hard, rocky ground, with little hope of spreading.
-Lastly, the island has lost a great majority of its native species, including the fern bearing its name.
-This sad loss happened due to the introduction of invasive species.
+Like most other ferns, the wonderful Ascension Island Parsley Fern also propagates via the immense quantity of spores it releases.
+The few remaining wild specimens, however, inhabit hard, rocky ground.
+This, regrettably, provides little hope of successful spreading.

 Species Sharing Its Region